DroidAfrica

 But new adjustment were just introduced.
 Now, Google added a new section to the Console title Experience, and moved Page Experience, Core Web Vitals and Mobile Usability metrics under it, with the newer addition being Page Experience.

-Notable changes: Page Experience section added to Google Search Console
+Notable changes: Page Experience section added to Google Search Console new google page experience and core web vitals 2 1

 Opening the Page Experience confirms that this update will mostly affect mobile traffic as the section title reads “Page experience on mobile”